Toloka/docs/en/guide/concepts/pool-main.md

 [Training pool](../../glossary.md#training-pool) that will be linked to the main one. | {% if locale == "en-com" %}**Quality control**{% endif %}||
 ||{% if locale == "en-com" %}**Level required, %**{% endif %} | This field is only available if you have filled in the **Training** field.

 Percentage of correct responses in training tasks (from 0 to 100) required to be admitted to the pool tasks.
-The calculation is based on the first response the performer gave in each task.
+The calculation is based on the first response the Toloker gave in each task.

 The minimum required level that you can set is 5.
 Tolokers who complete training with apercentage below this level won't have access to tasks. | {% if locale == "en-com" %}**Quality control**{% endif %}||
 ||{% if locale == "en-com" %}**Review period in days**{% endif %} | The number of days for reviewing and accepting tasks (max: 21).
 The Toloker will see the deadline for checking the tasks: